 The only downside to this, isn’t to Hynee but to me, as he’s running and pooping, with the fresh poop smell wafting across the rooms.
 Fresh poop smell isn’t as easy to stomach as the smell of dried up poop, that doesn’t smell so much.

-It’s important the room the pygmy hedgehog is kept in, is dark at night and light in the daytime.
+It’s important the room the hedgehog is kept in, is dark at night and light in the daytime.
 If it’s not dark then the pygmy hedgehog may not come out as much at night, missing out on using their running wheel and suffering health-wise from a lack of exercise.

 9. Regular check-ups are required

-It’s important to get pets checked out by professionals like veterinarians on a regular basis and this applies to pygmy hedgehogs too.
+It’s important to get pets checked out by professionals like veterinarians on a regular basis and this applies to pet hedgehogs too.
 Regular check-ups can help in catching any problems early and getting treatment quickly.

 Mites can be a problem for hedgehogs causing them distress from scratching leading to infection.
 Veterinarian professionals can provide treatments to eradicate mites but be careful in making sure your veterinarian has experience dealing with hedgehogs as some cat medicines they use can be toxic to hedgehogs.

-10. Toxins must be kept away from them
+10. Toxins must be kept away from hedgehogs

 Pet hedgehogs can be sensitive to a number of products, chemicals, foods and some of these may be toxic to them.

 Foods not suitable for pygmy hedgehogs must not be given to them as they can cause health problems, with some being fatal.
 Grapes, onions, raisins, celery, avocados are just a few foods causing potential organ damage including kidney and liver problems.

 Hedgehogs are lactose intolerant, giving them milk or other dairy products will cause them digestive problems.
 It’s quite ironic as many people leave milk for wild hedgehogs out at night.

-Choosing the wrong bedding like cedar wood-based bedding is a bad choice as cedar wood is known to be toxic to pygmy hedgehogs and must be avoided at all costs.
+Choosing the wrong bedding like cedar wood-based bedding is a bad choice as cedar wood is known to be toxic to hedgehogs and must be avoided at all costs.
 Odour free bedding may contain scents to mask the smell of hedgehogs and their poop but the scents may be distressing or worse still toxic to them.